eda-ricercatore/gulyas-scripts/sandbox/python/clean_bibtex/readme.md

 		fields (metadata for BibDesk) exists:
 		- "Bdsk-Url-1".
 + automated_regression_testing.py
+	- ./automated_regression_testing.py
+	- No input nor output required.
 	- Perform regression testing on the Python scripts for validating and cleaning BibTeX files.
++ Additional filenames that I can use:
+	- purify_bibtex.py